Expertise

 Vaginal Atrophy

-What is Vaginal Atrophy?
 Vaginal atrophy is a common condition where the vaginal walls become thinner, drier, and less elastic due to a drop in oestrogen levels.
 It often occurs during or after menopause but can also affect younger women due to breastfeeding, cancer treatments, or surgeries that reduce oestrogen.
-Common Symptoms Why Does It
+Common symptoms Why does it happen?
+Oestrogen keeps vaginal

 Vaginal Atrophy Read More »